 Enjoy Christmas Without Good Ol’ Fashioned Sexism

-A wise mentor of mine, Glennon Doyle, once said, “Oppression can silence.
+As the wise Glennon Doyle once said, “Oppression can silence.
 It can anger.
 But those are not the right way.
 There is a third way to create change.
 It is to create, to create a better invitation.”

 Inspired by that thought, I’d encourage you to take action by doing one of the following: